Crosshatch: to fill an area by creating intersecting sets of parallel lines; to create something new from distinct but interrelated approaches

 Established in the Spring of 2019, the Crosshatch Galleries represent an opportunity for the University Libraries and the Department of Art & Art History to explore ways to integrate art, creativity, and exploration into the Moody and Jones Libraries in interesting and unexpected ways.
-The goal of the project is to provide student artists with an on-campus, professionaly-managed gallery space alternative with access to the 1.1 million annual patrons of the Moody and Jones Libraries.
+The goal of the project is to provide student artists with an on-campus, professionally-managed gallery space alternative with access to the 1.1 million annual patrons of the Moody and Jones Libraries.
+A proposal form for the galleries is accessible at the bottom of this page.

-Crosshatch304 offers an intimate, contemplative environment in which to encounter student works created in a variety of mediums.
-Crosshatch304 is primarily intended as a space for student work and features a rotating quarterly exhibit schedule.
+The Crosshatch Corridor offers a dynamic, contemplative environment in which to encounter student works created in a variety of mediums.
+The Crosshatch Corridor is primarily intended as a space for student work and features a rotating quarterly exhibit schedule.

-Senior Art BA, BFA, or Art Minor students may submit applications for solo shows in Crosshatch 304.
-Junior and senior Art BA, BFA or Art Minor students may propose collaborative (multi-aritist) shows as either a participant or as a curator.
+Senior Art BA, BFA, or Art Minor students may submit applications for solo shows in the Crosshatch Corridor.
+Junior and senior Art BA, BFA or Art Minor students may propose collaborative (multi-artist) shows as either a participant or as a curator.

 Submit your proposals for student exhibitions here.